bonesoul/PSNBoosterBook/docs/getting-started.rst

 Getting Started
 ===============

-**PSNBooster** is a powerfull proxy & DNS server application for Playstation Network that can boost your ``Playstation 4`` devices download speeds by a margin.
+**PSNBooster** is a powerful proxy & DNS server application for Playstation Network that can boost your ``Playstation 4`` devices download speeds by a margin.

 Main features of PSNBooster are;